masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 ---
 name: lab-vault-basics-challenge-5
-# 👩‍💻 Lab Challenge 4.1: KV v2 Secrets Engine
+# 窶昨汳サ Lab Challenge 4.1: KV v2 Secrets Engine
 * In this lab, you'll enable and use the KV v2 secrets engine.
 * Note that the path will be `kv` instead of `secret`.
 * Instructions: